syudead/ComfyUI-Eagle-Send/README.md

 Notes
 - Images are saved to ComfyUI `output/` and those paths are sent to Eagle.
 - Payload strictly follows Eagle API JSON for `addFromPaths`: `{ "items": [{ "path": "...", "tags": ["..."] }] }`.
+ - When available, an `annotation` field is also included per item, containing the A1111 parameters string (memo), similar to D2 Send Eagle.
 - Eagle host is read from `EAGLE_API_HOST` environment variable if set; otherwise defaults to `http://127.0.0.1:41595`.

 Project layout (refactor)